 If you are leaving from San Jose, head south towards Herradura and enjoy relaxing by the ocean and hotel pool.

 Day 8: Beach

 Today is a day to chill and take in the sights and sounds of the beach.
-Regardless of which beach you have settled on, there will be plenty of opportunities for relaxation under the sounds of howler monkeys.
-If you need some more activity on your last day, check out local tours for deep sea fishing or nature hikes around the local area.
+Regardless of which beach you settled on, there will be plenty of opportunities for relaxation.
+If you need some more adventure on your last day, check out local tours for deep sea fishing, surfing lessons or nature hikes in the local area.

 Do you have a favorite spot in Costa Rica that you recommend be included on a visitor’s itinerary?
 Share it below!